 Beginning in 2008, a major focus of the Center’s activity became building a new wiki-based Web site for bringing the history of IEEE’s fields of interests to both IEEE Members and the public, The IEEE Global History Network (GHN).
 The GHN went live late in 2008.
 While anyone can access the GHN, only IEEE members and staff, and other registered users can add and edit material.
 To oversee the GHN, Nathan Brewer joined the History Center staff in 2009 as Web Content Administrator.
 By 2010, the GHN had grown to include thousands of entries, including firsthand accounts by IEEE Members, over 450 oral histories, articles on the history of technology, selected documents from the IEEE Archives, and articles on the history of IEEE and its organizational units.

 In 2009, as part of IEEE's celebration of its 125th anniversary, the History Center undertook two projects.
 The Center’s conference, held at both Drexel University and the University of Pennsylvania in Philadelphia had the theme of the history of professional technical societies.
 And the Center conducted oral histories with 23 IEEE Past-Presidents.
 The Center began a new program, STARS an online compendium of invited, peer-reviewed articles on the history of major developments in electrical and computer science and technology.
 STARS articles appear on the GHN.
 The program was designed to provide recognition to the most important technological trajectories, and thus to complement the Milestone program’s emphasis on specific achievements in specific places.
-The Center also undertook a pilot program with the Hillsborough, NJ school district on bringing the history of technology into high school social studies curricula.
+The Center also undertook a pilot program with the Hillsborough, NJ, USA school district on bringing the history of technology into high school social studies curricula.